marius-sucan/Quick-Picto-Viewer/README.md

 <ul>
 <li>Options to control viewport brightness, contrast, saturation and RGB color channels balance/intensity.</li>

-<li>Adaptive auto-adjustment of brightness, contrast and saturation of displayed images.</li>

 <li>Images can be rotated or mirrored horizontally and vertically in the viewport.</li>

 <li>Paint brushes: soft edges, cloner, eraser, pinch, bulge, smudge and more:</li>